New Generation Instructor Courses – Buying Terms & Conditions

 - Provided either a cheque or transmitted a bank transfer to the value of £500 to New Generation as a security against any damages incurred to Course accommodation; and

 - Read and signed the Learning Agreement, Code of Conduct, Complaints Policy and Chalet Damage Disclaimer documents.
-A copy of the Code of Conduct is included in at Supplement A.
+A copy of the Code of Conduct can be found at Supplement A.

-- Failure to comply with these prerequisites will prevent you from participation on the course and/or incur charges in line with our cancellation policy where appropriate.
+- Failure to comply with these prerequisites may lead to removal from the course and/or incur charges in line with our cancellation policy (section 9) where appropriate

 - Some Students may require a visa to train in the country in which their Course takes place.
 It is Your / the Student’s responsibility to organise this.
-Students who are unable to obtain a visa will not be entitled to any refund of course monies paid in line with our cancellation policy.
+Students who are unable to obtain a visa will not be entitled to any refund of course monies paid in line with our cancellation policy (section 9).

 Fees and Payment